SonarSource-Demos/sonar-aws-cicd-tutorial/2.CleanCode/2.DeploySonarQube/README.md

 ### Step 2 - Set your VPC and Security Groups

-The step will configure your Virtual Private Network to host SonarQube (and later your Java app) and set the permissions for your ressources.
+The step will configure your Virtual Private Network to host SonarQube (and later your Java app) and set the permissions for your resources.

 *Note: If you need to reuse an existing VPC, you may skip this step.
 In that case, please make sure your private subnet has the following tag: ```kubernetes.io/role/internal-elb=1``` and that your public subnet has this one: ```kubernetes.io/role/elb=1```*